burningTyger/openshift_moodle/README.md

 This will create a new app that will be available as https://moodle-me.rhcloud.com

 During the setup process rhc spits out a lot of information.
-You should copy them into a document so that you can chaeck their values at a later point, e.g. when looging in via SSH.
+You should copy them into a document so that you can check their values at a later point, e.g. when looging in via SSH.

-During the creation of your new app rhc also created a new directory called `moodle` which contains the repository of your app, i.e. it is a clone of your app.
+During the creation of your new app rhc also created a new directory called `moodle` which contains the repository of your app, i.e. it is a clone of your newly created openshift app which, at this point, is still empty.

+Since it will later also conflict with the Moodle repository, I recommend to just remove all directories inside the moodle dir and later recreate it:

+    rm -rf moodle

 Now that you have the app created you need to add some cartridges to it: